e-ribeiro/e-ribeiro/README.md

 ### Hi there 👋

-My name is [Eder Ribeiro](https://twitter.com/oribeiroeder) and I am a software developer at [@acessodigi](https://twitter.com/acessodigi) based in São Paulo, Brasil.
+My name is [Eder Ribeiro](https://twitter.com/oribeiroeder), and I am a software developer at [@acessodigi](https://twitter.com/acessodigi) based in São Paulo, Brasil.

-As a software developer, my focus always was with backend and the languages that I use on my work days are:
+As a software developer, my focus was always with backend and the languages that I use on my work days are:

 - PHP, the first that I worked;
 - Golang, the main language at these days;